Marshall Burt

 Marshall A. Burt (born May 6, 1976) is an American politician who served in the Wyoming House of Representatives.
-A member of the Libertarian Party, Burt represented the 39th district from 2021 to 2023.

-Burt is the first Libertarian candidate to be elected to a state legislature since Steve Vaillancourt in 2000, and the first third-party candidate elected to the Wyoming Legislature in over 100 years.
-Burt was defeated by Republican Cody Wylie in the 2022 Wyoming House of Representatives election.
+A member of the Republican Party, Burt previously was a Libertarian while he represented the 39th district from 2021 to 2023.
+Burt was the first third-party candidate elected to the Wyoming Legislature in over 100 years.

 Early life and career

-Burt was born in Rochester, Minnesota.
+Marshall A. Burt was born in Rochester, Minnesota.
 He is a U.S. Marine Corps veteran, having served nine years in Okinawa, Japan, and in the Iraq War.
 He is employed by the Union Pacific Railroad as a track inspector.